-In long-term rental agreements, rental providers can ask for extra bond after five years, but only if there are five or more years left on the agreement.
+In long-term rental agreements, rental providers can ask for extra bond after 5 years, but only if there are 5 years or more left on the agreement.

 Rental providers must give 120 days’ written notice.